uber/h3/CONTRIBUTING.md

 Pull requests and Github issues are welcome!

+Planned improvements and changes are listed on the [H3 Roadmap](https://github.com/uber/h3/wiki/Roadmap).
+Roadmap items are currently discussed in Github issues.
+Feel free to open a discussion about an existing roadmap item or proposing a new one.

 ## Pull requests

 * Please include tests that show the bug is fixed or feature works as intended.